Alfresco/alfresco-transform-core/docs/engine_config.md

   **maxSourceSizeBytes** and a **priority** value.
 *  *maxSourceSizeBytes* is used to set the upper size limit of a transformation.
    * If not specified, the default value for maxSourceSizeBytes is **unlimited**.
-*  *priority* it is used by clients to determine which transfomer to call or by T-engines with multiple transformers to determine which one to use.
+*  *priority* it is used by clients to determine which transformer to call or by T-engines with multiple transformers to determine which one to use.
 In the above Tika snippet, both *TikaAuto* and *TextMining* have the capability to transform *"application/msword"* into *"text/xml"*, the transformer containing the source-target media type with higher priority will be chosen by the